Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: Decay character theory of linear systems

 where the operator $\mathcal{A}$ is defined by

+Under the [SK] condition, $-\mathcal A$ is strongly elliptic (cf. \eqref{eq:SK-elliptic}).
 Observe that the parabolic system \eqref{diffusion} can be derived by the Chapman-Enskog expansion (see for example \cite{BHN,Yong041}), which is a good approximation of the conservative part of the solution to the first-order hyperbolic systems \eqref{hplinear}.
-We aim to show the asymptotic equivalency of the solution $V$ to \eqref{hplinear} and the new profile
+We aim to show the asymptotic equivalence of the solution $V$ to \eqref{hplinear} and the new profile

 where $V_1^*$ is the solution to the linear parabolic equation \eqref{diffusion}.
 The structure allows us to develop the decay character theorem from linear diffusive systems with Fourier multiplier (see Proposition \ref{propgeneral2}) to the partially dissipative hyperbolic systems \eqref{hplinear}.
 Indeed, the main idea comes from the spectral analysis for damped compressible Euler equations (see Appendix \ref{appendixB}).